Demand for Factors of Production

 - Division of labour: division of labour is when tasks are divided among labourers.
 Each labourer specializes in a particular task, and thus this will increase productivity.

 - Skills and experience of labour force: a skilled and experienced workforce will be more productive.

 - Workers’ motivation: the more motivated the workforce is, the more productive they will be.
-Better pay, better working conditions, reasonable working hours etc. can improve productivity
+Better pay, working conditions, reasonable working hours etc. can improve productivity.

-- Technology: more technology introduced into the production process will increase its productivity
+- Technology: more technology introduced into the production process will increase productivity.

-- Investment: introducing new production processes which will reduce wastage, increase speed, improve quality and raise output.
+- Investment: introducing new production processes which will reduce wastage, increase speed, improve quality and raise output will raise productivity.
 This is known as lean production.

 Notes submitted by Lintha

 Click here to go to the next topic

 Click here to go to the previous topic